alanmansour/GramAI/reports/README.md

 >
 > Answer:

-In order for the experiments to be reproducable we need to insure we are using the same hyperparameters (including the seed).
-Moreover, it is important to be running the experiements in docker containers or a compute engine instance with the same configuration.
+In order for the experiments to be reproducable, we need to insure we are using the same hyperparameters (including the seed).
+Moreover, it is important to be running the experiements in docker containers or a Compute Engine instance with the same configuration.
 This ensures no system variabilities modify the experiment results.
-We also need to use the same python version and packages versions.
-The perfect way to ensure all the above information is not lost is to save hyperparameters in config files, package versions in requirements files and dockerfiles for images.
-Finally, to ensure that the experiements are indeed reproducable we compare the results of the graph produced by wandb when running the same experiment twice.
+We also need to use the same Python version and packages versions.
+The perfect way to ensure all of the above information is not lost is to save hyperparameters in config files, package versions in requirements files, and dockerfiles for images.
+Finally, to ensure that the experiements are indeed reproducable, we compare the results of the graph produced by wandb when running the same experiment twice.
 We are mostly interested in comparing the eval loss, training loss and not machine performance metrics.
 We cannot compare the weights of the models because the lirary we are using (happytransformer) abstracts the model tensors from us.

 ### Question 14